 - harness data for productive use and actively utilise open data in the projects funded.

-The Academy Board has set the programme’s funding budget at a maximum of 7 million euros.
-The projects to be funded under the programme will form an integrated set of projects together with the AI projects funded under the Academy’s ICT 2023 funding programme.
-The programme’s call closed in September 2017.
+The projects funded under the programme will form an integrated set of projects together with the AI projects funded under the Academy’s ICT 2023 funding programme.